PMBio/mtSet/README.md

 ## How to use mtSet?

-After cloning the repository, mtSet can be run from the command line using the scripts in bin as shown in the tutorial.
-A demo on how to use mtSet in python can be found in demos.
+After cloning the repository, mtSet can be run from the command line or in python.

-Extensive documentation will be available soon.
+More info can be found in the wiki (https://github.com/PMBio/mtSet/wiki).

 ## License
 See [LICENSE] https://github.com/PMBio/mtSet/blob/master/LICENSE